Welcome

 Hello and welcome to the ConveRSE website!

+The aim of the ConveRSE project is to continue the conversation around mental health in the Research Software Community.
 This site is intended to be a hub for information, resources and blog posts about mental health, aimed at - but not exclusively for - Research Software Engineers (RSEs) and Research Technical Professionals (RTPs).

 Supporting Mental Health in the Research Software Community

-RSEs and other technical professionals working in academia face a unique set of challenges, which can have a significant impact on our mental health.
+Lots of things can impact our mental health, but RSEs and other technical professionals working in academia face a unique set of challenges.
+Left unchecked, we are at risk of a range of mental health problems.

 we have to help sustain the people writing the software too!"